Tu, 20:30 hrs

 Big Band Night

-Francesca Gaza: conductor, Bastien Rieser, Tobias Schneider, Sebastian Greschuk, Álvaro Ocón: trumpet/flugelhorn, Josh Schofield: alto/soprano saxes, Sara El Hachimi: alto sax/flute, Baptiste Stanek: tenor sax/clarinet, Charley Rose: tenor sax, Charlotte Lang: baritone sax/bass clarinet Alba Esteban: baritone sax, Lucas Wirz, Lukas Reinert: trombone, Fernando Brox: trombone/flute, Yossi Itskovich: bass trombone, Michal Skwierczynski: guitar, Lorenzo Vitolo: piano, Gianni Narduzzi: bass, Marton Juhasz: drums
+Francesca Gaza: conductor, Bastien Rieser, Tobias Schneider, Sebastian Greschuk, Álvaro Ocón: trumpet/flugelhorn, Josh Schofield: alto/soprano saxes, Sara El Hachimi: alto sax/flute, Baptiste Stanek: tenor sax/clarinet, Charley Rose: tenor sax, Charlotte Lang: baritone sax/bass clarinet, Lucas Wirz, Lukas Reinert: trombone, Fernando Brox: trombone/flute, Yossi Itskovich: bass trombone, Michal Skwierczynski: guitar, Lorenzo Vitolo: piano, Gianni Narduzzi: bass, Marton Juhasz: drums

 Big Band Night

-Francesca Gaza: conductor, Bastien Rieser, Tobias Schneider, Sebastian Greschuk, Álvaro Ocón: trumpet/flugelhorn, Josh Schofield: alto/soprano saxes, Sara El Hachimi: alto sax/flute, Baptiste Stanek: tenor sax/clarinet, Charley Rose: tenor sax, Charlotte Lang: baritone sax/bass clarinet Alba Esteban: baritone sax, Lucas Wirz, Lukas Reinert: trombone, Fernando Brox: trombone/flute, Yossi Itskovich: bass trombone, Michal Skwierczynski: guitar, Lorenzo Vitolo: piano, Gianni Narduzzi: bass, Marton Juhasz: drums
+Francesca Gaza: conductor, Bastien Rieser, Tobias Schneider, Sebastian Greschuk, Álvaro Ocón: trumpet/flugelhorn, Josh Schofield: alto/soprano saxes, Sara El Hachimi: alto sax/flute, Baptiste Stanek: tenor sax/clarinet, Charley Rose: tenor sax, Charlotte Lang: baritone sax/bass clarinet, Lucas Wirz, Lukas Reinert: trombone, Fernando Brox: trombone/flute, Yossi Itskovich: bass trombone, Michal Skwierczynski: guitar, Lorenzo Vitolo: piano, Gianni Narduzzi: bass, Marton Juhasz: drums

 Th, 20:30 hrs